adamedx/autographps/docs/WALKTHROUGH.md

 $existingGroup | Set-GraphItem

-gls -GraphItem $existingGroup -ContentOnly | select description, displayName
+$existingGroup | gls -ContentOnly | select description, displayName

 description                       displayName
 -----------                       -----------
 Standard team collaboration group Team group - 05/16/2019 15:14:41
 ```

-Note that `Set-GraphItem` includes an `ExcludeObjectProperty` parameter that allows you to ignore properties specified through `GraphObject` and `GraphItem` which is useful when the object contains read-only properties that may have been returned as part of an object from a previously executed command.
+Note that `Set-GraphItem` includes an `ExcludeObjectProperty` parameter that allows you to ignore properties specified through `TemplateObject` and `GraphItem` which is useful when the object contains read-only properties that may have been returned as part of an object from a previously executed command.

 #### Link resources: add a user to a group (AAD accounts only)